 Are these realities of my life a matter of shame?
 Does wanting the roof over my head to stop leaking make me a privileged elitist?
 Does it assist anyone who has less than I to go hungry, or stop trying to earn a few dollars?

 Privilege is a hot word right now in social discourse.
 It’s a word that shows up in discussions around gender and sex, racial issues, economic issues and geopolitical relations.
 Privilege is an important discussion, but the word has been used so frequently, especially as an insult, that it’s losing its meaning.
-Show me any two people anywhere and I’ll show you several different ways in which one has resources and experiences not available to the other.
+Show me any two people anywhere and I’ll show you several different ways in which each one has resources and experiences not available to the other.
 Privilege is a word that points to competition for power, and our definitions of power are distorted into insanity.
 Privilege is too often used as a meaningless black and white label that expresses more about the speaker than it does the target.

 Do you have a cell phone?
 I don’t.
 You’re more privileged than I am.
 Are you male?
 I’m not.
 You’re more privileged than I am.
 Are you Caucasian?
 I am.
 I’m privileged.
 I’m literate.
 Definite privilege from my point of view, but according to some, this makes me elitist (another word that’s becoming severely overused).
 I had and have access to vaccinations.
 I think this makes me privileged.
 An anti-vaxer thinks it makes me wrong and stupid.